-Family reunification – bring your family to America
+Family reunification – bring your family to the USA

 There are several different ways you can apply to have your family members come to the United States to join you after you have been resettled.
 This is called family reunification.

-- You can also apply to have family members who are already identified as refugees join you in the US.
+- You can also apply to have family members who are already identified as refugees join you in the USA.

-- If you do not qualify for either of those programs and are now a US citizen, you can also complete a regular application to have your family immigrate to the US.
+- If you do not qualify for either of those programs and are now a US citizen, you can also complete a regular application to have your family immigrate to the USA.